schism-dev/schism/docs/mesh-generation/cross_regime.md

-## Mesh generation in cross-scale applications involving eddying and non-eddying regimes
 Mesh generation is most challenging in applications that include eddying (open deep ocean), non-eddying, and the transitional regimes between the previous two regimes.
 The challenge here is mostly related to the different physics requirements rather than numerics between eddying and non-eddying regimes.
 Danilov & Wang (2015)